tarsa/demixer/doc/BACKLOG.md

   - CPU time statistics per thread
     - for Linux only (use conditional compilation)
     - libc crate doesn't have clock_gettime for Microsoft Windows OS
+  - flexible generic assignment of responsibilities to threads may be very hard to implement (sounds like implementing materializers from Akka Streams)
+  - hardcoded schemes of data flow graphs for different thread configurations sounds plausible
 - add replaying HistorySource (taking recorded data from disk)
   - consider it when gathering histories dominates CPU time even when using multi-threading